AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-custom-forms-you-do-not-have-sufficient-access.md

 ---
-title: "Custom forms: You do not have sufficient access error when editing custom form"
+title: 'Custom forms: You do not have sufficient access error when editing custom form'
-description: "When a user attempts to make any change to a custom form, the change is not saved, and the user sees the  error: You do not have sufficient access to edit this Parameter"
+description: 'When a user attempts to make any change to a custom form, the change is not saved, and the user sees the  error: You do not have sufficient access to edit this Parameter'
 hidefromtoc: yes
+exl-id: ece576e8-9d66-4ba6-a02e-48902624167b
 ---
 # Custom forms: "[!UICONTROL You do not have sufficient access]" error when editing custom form

 >[!NOTE]